Oracle Corporation

 Oracle Corporation is an American multinational technology company headquartered in Austin, Texas.
-Co-founded in 1977 in Santa Clara, California, by Larry Ellison and its executive chairman, Oracle is among the 20 largest companies in the world by market cap, and ranked 66th on the Forbes Global 2000 as of 2025.
+Co-founded in Santa Clara, California, in 1977 by Bob Miner, Ed Oates, and current chairman of the board and chief technology officer Larry Ellison, Oracle is among the 50 largest companies in the world by market cap, and ranked 66th on the Forbes Global 2000 as of 2025.

-The company sells database software (particularly the Oracle Database), and cloud computing software and hardware.
-Oracle's core application software is a suite of enterprise software products, including enterprise resource planning (ERP), human capital management (HCM), customer relationship management (CRM), enterprise performance management (EPM), Customer Experience Commerce (CX Commerce) and supply chain management (SCM) software.
+The company sells database software (particularly the Oracle Database), enterprise applications, and cloud infrastructure and hardware.
+Oracle's core application software is a suite of enterprise software products, including enterprise resource planning (ERP), human capital management (HCM), customer experience (CX) and supply chain management (SCM) software.